fostermadeco/cf-custom-app-atlas-sketchfab-annotations/README.md

-# Contentful Custom App for Neurosurgical Atlas - Sketchfab Annotations
+# Contentful Custom App - Sketchfab Annotations

-Used on the 3D models tags field.

 - Loads 3D model after Sketchfab ID is added.
 - Annotations from model will save in the tags field after model is